Oral Reprimand

 An oral reprimand is a verbal warning that a supervisor or manager gives to an employee as a means of rectifying something wrong in an incident of inappropriate conduct or behavior.
-An oral reprimand is performed for a number of reasons.
 It provides the supervisor with a means of accurately but professionally articulating his or her concerns in a manner that commands a high level of respect from both the person receiving the warning and other employees.
 Additionally, it is a way for the manager or supervisor to attempt to correct the problem without having to fill out any formal paperwork so that the incident does not go on the record of the employee in question.

 A written reprimand or verbal reprimand is supported by a document that is issued to the employee.
 You must secure approval of your Department Head before you issue a reprimand.